Testing for Marijuana Impairment

 Most officers will use some variation of the standard sobriety test if they believe that you might be under the influence.
 They examine the size of the pupils and how well you can control your eye movement.
 Blood pressure, muscle response, balance, and coordination are all tested to determine if you might be under the influence of a mind-altering drug like marijuana.
 The notes and responses from these tests often serve as proof that you were driving under the influence.

 If you have been charged with driving under the influence of marijuana, you should know what your rights are.
-You need an effective criminal defence lawyer like Matthew Gould to help guide you through the process.
+You need an effective drug DUI lawyer in Winnipeg like Matthew Gould to help guide you through the process.
 Contact him today to see how he can help build an effective case for you!